 It has been quite a summer for me.
-I absolutely love the new Bible church I am attending.
+I love the new church I am attending.
 The Bible teaching and music are wonderful, causing me to dig deeper into the scriptures and grow in God’s grace.
-I have been richly blessed by the fellowship in the career group with about 20 single adults my age.
-I also attend a single ladies’ group of all ages that meets every Monday night in a retired lady’s home for dinner and Bible study.
+I have been blessed by the fellowship in the career group with about 20 single adults my age.
+I also attend a single ladies’ group of all ages who meet Monday nights in a retired lady’s home for dinner and Bible study.
 The church picnics, volleyball, and water skiing have also been great fun and times of sweet fellowship in the Lord.

 The people at church are friendly, but in general, the public is cool and distant.
-It’s difficult to get the grocery store cashier to even make eye contact with me or say hello unless I greet him first.
+The grocery store cashier seldom makes eye contact with me or says hello unless I greet him first.
 Then he usually just grunts in reply.
-People are rude on the phone also.
-The traffic is congested on the highways and the drivers are terrible!
+People are also rude on the phone.
+The traffic congestion and rude drivers frustrate me.
 They zoom in and out across all the lanes, never use their turn signal, and never seem to get caught by the police.

 I’m trying to learn their terminology.
 Pop is called soda, a submarine sandwich is called a grinder, and I never heard of a calzone before.
 I discovered that it is an Italian stuffed pizza sandwich that you dip into tomato sauce.
 Very filling and quite good.
 I miss the German food of the Midwest.
-There are mostly Italian immigrants here, so there is an abundance of Italian restaurants.
+With mostly Italian immigrants here, Italian restaurants abound.

 One guy in the career group teases me about my Midwest accent.
 They say um-BRELL-a, but I say UM-brell-a.
 They say in-SUR-ance, but I say IN-sur-ance.
-I was talking with a lady at church whose young grandson was standing next to her listening.
+I talked with a lady at church whose young grandson stood next to her listening.
 He turned to her and said, “Grandma, why does she talk so funny?”
 The Pastor grew up in Boston, so at times I have trouble understanding his accent.
 Some people leave out the “r” sound as in “quawtah” for “quarter“.

 One of the staff nurses told me about a new dialysis unit in the suburbs that sounded similar to my unit in the Midwest.
 I called the nurse manager, and she interviewed me.
 I asked if I could shadow a nurse for a few hours during the busiest time when they took patients off dialysis and then put the next shift on, and she agreed.
-There were 20 dialysis chairs in the large bright calm room, and the staff seemed happy to work there.
+The staff seemed happy to work in the large sunny room.
 They use new Fresenius computerized dialysis machines that are similar to the Cobe 3000 which I know.
 I can also park right outside the building which is in a safe neighborhood.
 The downside is that they work 13.5-hour shifts from 6 a.m. to 7:30 p.m. three days per week.
 There is no cafeteria on site, so each staff member has to carry all three meals with them to eat during the shift.
 The nurse manager offered me the position, so I accepted.
 I hope I have the stamina to work the long shifts.

 Sadly, I have to find a home for my dog, Sandy.
 While he is home alone so much, my neighbors complain that he barks nonstop.
 I have asked about thirty people at church and gave his photo to the vet and groomer to post, but no takers yet.
 It’s hard to give him away since he is the only living thing I brought with me from the Midwest.

-My expenses have doubled and I took a 30% pay cut from what I made in the Midwest.
+My expenses have doubled and I took a 30% pay cut from what I made in Ohio.
 But all in all, I am happy I made the move.
-The spiritual blessings and new friends have greatly enriched my life.
-I’ve been told that a person needs to take at least a year to adjust to a new culture so I will do that.
+The spiritual blessings and new friends have enriched my life.
+I’ve been told that a person needs to take at least a year to adjust to a new culture.

 “I can do all things through Christ, who strengtheneth me…But my God shall supply all your need according to His riches in glory by Christ Jesus” (Philippians 4:13, 19 KJV)